onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 scene with the fake money you have

+scene: shave in front of the mirror in a similar way like in the film Pi where he held a powerdrill towards his skull

 pitai susedite koga ne sa si vku6ti prez denq za da moga da zapisvam i im dai nqkakuv podaruk i gi pitai dali imat oplakvaniq do sega otkum shum